camin-mccluskey/python_sql_eval/README.md

 # python_sql_eval

-Program to evaluate and run SQL statements
+Program to evaluate and run SQL queries.